DimEvil/VISdatapaper/paper.md

 ![Figure 10](images/image_10.png)

-*Figure 10: A small preview of the Inland waters dataset Darwin Core.*
+*Figure 10: Preview of the Darwin Core SQL view of the inland waters dataset.*

 #### Inland waters dataset